dbcli/athenacli/README.md

 # Introduction

-AthenaCLI is a command line client for [Athena](https://aws.amazon.com/athena/) service that can do auto-completion and syntax highlighting, and is a proud member of the dbcli community.
+AthenaCLI is a command line client for the [Athena](https://aws.amazon.com/athena/) service that can do auto-completion and syntax highlighting, and is a proud member of the dbcli community.

 ![](./docs/_static/gif/athenacli.gif)